 For the last few years, I have lived my life in fear, specifically fear of not being good enough.
 Case and point: Why has 5 or 6 hours of sleep a night been good enough for me?
-The real answer is because I have woken up on the treadmill every morning judging myself on the sum of the previous day’s work.
+The real answer is that I have woken up on the treadmill every morning judging myself on the sum of the previous day’s work.
 Coincidentally, the work was never enough to satisfy my inner judge, which then led to the daily choice of “work harder” or “give up.”

 In work, this comes out as imposter syndrome.
 At Clearcover, I spent the first 4 months questioning whether I was going to get fired or not, and when Dennis (my manager) was repeatedly positive during our 1 on 1s I didn’t believe him and instead asked him if he was mocking me.

-In my marriage, I have pushed Izzy to find another job even though she is content at .
+In my marriage, I have pushed Izzy to find another job even though she is content at Veritas.
 Under the guise of looking out for her, I have projected my own fear onto her situation by questioning whether “this job is setting her up well for the next,” and always subtly suggesting that “she should make the move now.”